Key takeaways:

 Investor & consultant DDQ:

 INREV’s long-form 40+ page template is a common reference point here.
-It helps investors evaluate everything from a manager’s strategy and structure to reporting quality and operational maturity.
+It evaluates strategy, structure, reporting quality, and operational maturity in one standardized framework.

 ESG DDQ (variant):